essjmeha/Assignment_Diagnostic_Anatysis_using_Python/README.md

 I need to check the total number of appointments by service setting by location.
 The busiest period was Nov 2021 with 30,405,070 and Oct 2021 with 30,303,834.
 Creating a chart would allow me to clearly see a trend.
 I need to look into total number of appointments by location (sum).
+Amended missing value syntax to check all columns with one code.
+Deleated unnecessary codes.